gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.AppFeature.md

 > `optional` **app**: `string`

-- Application ID of the sales channel
+- Application ID of the sales channel.

 ***